pantelis/artificial-intelligence/_sources/aiml-common/lectures/ai-intro/systems-approach/_index.md

 5. Computer Vision
 6. Robotics

 The last two capabilities are not needed for the verbal oriented Turing test but they are needed for what is called the *total* Turing test.
 According to this test, the player and the interrogator can communicate physically.
 For example, there is a hatch where the interrogator can pass objects to the player through.
 Obviously the player must have perception abilities to understand what object it is (5) and possibly a body that can manipulate the object (6).
-Embodied AI research is one of the hotter areas of AI today as we will see in the [Agents](./400-agents) section.
+Embodied AI research is one of the hotter areas of AI today as we will see in the AI Agents section.

 ## The Cognitive Model approach